 Carrying out regulated activities without authorisation may have serious consequences for the authorised firm, the unauthorised firm, intermediary and consumers with whom they have dealt.
 A consumer who entered a contract with or through an unauthorised firm/person may not be covered by the Financial Ombudsman Service or Financial Services Compensation Scheme.

-Adding trading names to the Register aims to help consumers who may want to check they are dealing with a trading name of an authorised firm.
-But multiple trading names can become increasingly difficult for consumers where, for example, a firm has over 100 trading names on the Financial Services Register.
+Adding trading names to the FS Register aims to help consumers who may want to check they are dealing with a trading name of an authorised firm.
+But multiple trading names can become increasingly difficult for consumers where, for example, a firm has over 100 trading names on the FS Register.

 In light of requirements for disclosure, transparency and fair treatment of customers, adding multiple trading names may lead to disclosure statements being confusing.
 It may mean your firm is not fulfilling the requirement of being clear, fair and not misleading.